 I hated my school uniform.

-Polyester navy skirt ‘at least 2 inches below the knee’ that was neither straight nor A- line; prison-blue shirt that gaped open at the chest no matter how many sizes up you went; bulky, formless jumper; heels no more than 2 inches high, which Mrs Wilson would measure with a ruler if there was any doubt; finished off with a thick, boxy (not in the Chanel sense) wool blazer that smelt like dead sheep when it got wet.
+Polyester navy skirt ‘at least 2 inches below the knee’ that was neither straight nor A- line.
+Prison-blue shirt that gaped open at the chest no matter how many sizes up you went.
+Bulky, formless jumper.
+Hheels no more than 2 inches high (which Mrs Wilson would measure with a ruler if there was any doubt;).
+All finished off with a thick, boxy (not in the Chanel sense) wool blazer that smelt like a dead sheep when it got wet.

 It wasn’t flattering on anyone.
 On me, it was disastrous.

 I wasn’t the most conventionally attractive of teenagers… in fact, forget the ‘conventional’.
-I was short, chubby, had bad skin and a severe, bluntly finished bob, in thick bushy hair which I used to ‘style’ with one of those god-awful comb hairbands that went out with snapbands and never came back; it made my hair stick up around my face in an arrangement I thought was feathering akin to ‘the Rachel’.
+I was short, chubby and had bad skin.
+Add to this a severe, bluntly finished bob, in thick bushy hair .
+I ‘styled’ this with one of those god-awful comb hairbands that went out with snapbands and never came back.
+It made my hair stick up around my face in an arrangement I thought was feathering akin to ‘the Rachel’.
 It wasn’t.

-I could still be described as all of those things, minus the dodgy hairband, but my grooming skills have developed somewhat since.
-And having read back over that last paragraph, I’m making a mental note for a future article on how women talk about their appearance and how this teaches younger women to hate themselves.
+I could still be described as all of those things, minus the dodgy hairband.
+My grooming skills have developed somewhat since thank goodness.
+And having read back over that last paragraph, I’m making a mental note for a future article on how women talk about their .appearance.
+How this teaches younger women to hate themselves.
 We’re all guilty.

-Anyway, it was only when I became a teacher that I learned to love uniform.
-I worked in rough schools; the sort where kids openly tell their teachers to ‘get lost’ only they don’t say ‘get’ or ‘lost’.
-Working in schools with vast socio-economic differences between the students, where kids could be incredibly cruel, I became a staunch uniform advocate.
+It was only when I became a teacher I learned to love uniform.
+I worked in rough schools.
+The sort where kids openly tell their teachers to ‘get lost’ -only they don’t say ‘get’ or ‘lost’.
+I worked in schools with vast socio-economic differences between the students.
+Places where kids could be incredibly cruel.
+I became a staunch uniform advocate.

-It also has a hugely positive impact on behaviour; if you’re at your door asking students to tuck their shirts in before they enter your classroom, they’re far less likely to push the boundaries any further.
-Thus dramatically increasing the likelihood that learning will take place, as opposed to chairs being thrown and students trying to escape via a second floor window (true story).
+It also has a hugely positive impact on behaviour.
+If you’re at your door asking students to tuck their shirts in before they enter your classroom, they’re far less likely to push the boundaries any further.
+This dramatically increases the likelihood that learning will take place.
+As opposed to chairs being thrown and students trying to escape via a second floor window (true story).

-So it is with wry amusement that I recently find myself as headteacher of an international secondary school that doesn’t have a uniform.
-In fact, it has no dress code whatsoever, save for the insistence on closed-toe shoes for safety reasons, which seems a bizarre place to draw a line.
-In an earthquake prone environment, I feel helmets would be the more appropriate safety-wear.
+So it is with wry amusement I find myself as headteacher of an international secondary school that doesn’t have a uniform.
+In fact, it has no dress code whatsoever, save for the insistence on closed-toe shoes for safety reasons.
+(To me, this seems a bizarre place to draw a line.
+In an earthquake prone environment, I feel helmets would be the more appropriate safety-wear).

-I’ve got a fight on my hands if I want to make a change: my colleagues who passionately argue against uniform say we should allow students to express themselves freely, let them learn to be individuals, that too many rules and restrictions give teenagers something to rebel against.
+I’ve got a fight on my hands if I want to make a change.
+My colleagues who passionately argue against uniform say we should allow students to express themselves freely.
+Let them learn to be individuals.
+Too many rules and restrictions give teenagers something to rebel against.

-But if we’re relying on our clothes to express ourselves, aren’t we letting the fashion industry do the talking for us?
+But if we’re relying on our clothes to express ourselves, aren’t we letting the fashion industry do thealking for us?

 And is there really such a thing as an individual when it comes to fashion?
-I remember the ‘goths’ from my own school days who considered themselves to be non-conformists, sticking both middle fingers up to the world, judging those of us who looked ‘normal’ as ‘unimaginative sheep’, whilst all looking exactly the same as each other, barring a few differences in off-black lipstick shades.
+I remember the ‘goths’ from my own school days.
+They considered themselves to be non-conformists, sticking both middle fingers up to the world.
+They judged those of us who looked ‘normal’ as ‘unimaginative sheep’, whilst they all looked exactly the same as each other (barring a few differences in off-black lipstick shades)..

-There’s a boy in my current school considered quirky, different- he wears straw hats, denim shirts, bracelets up one arm, draws arty patterns up the other… I think it only works because he’s French… but he looks exactly like Harry Styles.
+There’s a boy in my current school considered quirky, different.
+He wears straw hats, denim shirts, bracelets up one arm and draws arty patterns up the other.
+I think it only works because he’s French… and he looks exactly like Harry Styles.

-A girl, who wears misshapen sweaters over pretty floral skirts with ripped tights and biker boots, is considered to be hugely idiosyncratic by her peers and even described as ‘effortlessly cool’ by members of staff, looks a lot like Lily Allen.
+A girl wears misshapen sweaters over pretty floral skirts with ripped tights and biker boots.
+She’s considered to be hugely idiosyncratic by her peers and even described as ‘effortlessly cool’ by members of staff.
+She looks a lot like Lily Allen.

-It is those students, the ones who look unarguably cool, the ones who pull off eccentric with a sophistication that I couldn’t even aspire to now, nevermind when I was 15, that are popular, who the other kids aspire to be.
-Not because they’re the most interesting, intelligent, hard-working or kind, but because of how they look, because of the image they manage to convey through their clothes.
+It is those students, the ones who look unarguably cool, who the other kids aspire to be.
+The ones who pull off eccentric with a sophistication that I couldn’t aspire to now, never mind when I was 15.
+Not because they’re the most interesting, intelligent, hard-working or kind, but because of how they look.
+B, because of the image they manage to convey through their clothes.